ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 		double fitness = std::numeric_limits<double>::infinity()
 		)

-Inject a chromosome and its fitness into a population in the given place position.
+Injects a chromosome and its fitness into a population in the given place position.

 If fitness is not provided (``fitness == Inf``), the decoding is performed over chromosome.
 Once the chromosome is injected, the population is re-sorted according to the chromosomes' fitness.